juju/1.25-upgrade/README.md

 as it wasn't activated), undo the upgrade-agent steps and downgrade the provider tagging if relevant.

+If the environment includes containers, then you will also have to revert the upgraded LXD containers to LXC ones:

+    juju 1.25-upgrade revert-lxd <envname>

-Note that the migrate-lxc command does not store backups on the hosts, as the hosts may not have sufficient disk space for duplicate root filesystems.
-If an error occurs, then you will also have to restore the LXC containers:
+(Alternatively you could restore the backups you made of the LXC containers, rather than reverting from the LXD containers.
+Note that the migrate-lxc command does not store backups on the hosts, as the hosts may not have sufficient disk space for duplicate root filesystems:

     juju 1.25-upgrade restore-lxc <envname> <backup-dir>

+)

 After aborting the upgrade, you should start the agents back up: